deepto98/semblance-game/README.md

 [![Semblance](https://github.com/deepto98/semblance-game/blob/main/resources/semblance-logo.png?raw=true)](https://github.com/deepto98/semblance-game)

-Semblance is a web based game, where you see an image, and have to describe it in a word. <br>
+Semblance is a web based game, where you see an image, and have to describe it in words. <br>
 Link : https://semblance-game.herokuapp.com/

 ![Screenshot](https://github.com/deepto98/semblance-game/blob/main/resources/semblance-screenshot.jpg?raw=true)